ecedreamer/SoftwareDesign/Chapters/Chapter4_Database_Design/6_ER_diagram.md

 ## ER Diagram
 An Entity Relationship Diagram is a diagram that represents relationships among entities in a database.

-## Entity
+### Entity

-## Relationship
+These are represented by rectangles and depict real-world objects or concepts that you want to store information about.
+For instance, in an library database, some entities could be "Book," "Author," and "Member."

+### Attributes
+These are ovals connected to their corresponding entities and represent the specific characteristics of an entity.
+An "Author" entity might have attributes like "author_name" and "birth_year."

-### Cardinality
+### Relationship & Cardinality
+**Relationship:** This refers to the general association or connection between two entities.
+It describes how the entities interact with each other.

-Defines the numerical attributes of the relationship between two entities or entity sets.
+**Cardinality:** ThisDefines the numerical attributes of the relationship between two entities or entity sets.
 The three main cardinal relationships are one-to-one, one-to-many, and many-many.

-- A one-to-one example would be one student associated with one mailing address.
-- A one-to-many example (or many-to-one, depending on the relationship direction): One student registers for multiple courses, but all those courses have a single line back to that one student.
-- Many-to-many example: Students as a group are associated with multiple faculty members, and faculty members in turn are associated with multiple students.
+**Examples:**
+    In Online Shopping system,
+    1. Order and Delivery entity have One-to-One cardinality in relationship
+    2. Customer and Order has One-to-Many relationship
+    3. Order and Product has Many-to-Many relationship

 <img src="../../Images/entity_relationship.png" width="400">

 ### One to One